kfinley/Platform8/README.md

 In order to have a close match between Production and Development code execution paths all cloud based process flows and systems are run locally using various open source projects and AWS provided components.

-The back end systems are run in containers as either dotnet core 5.0 AspNetCore.Mvc based APIs, AWS service stand-ins, or using Serverless Offline to memic AWS.
+The back end systems are run in containers as either dotnet core 5.0 AspNetCore.Mvc based APIs, AWS service stand-ins, or using Serverless Offline to memic AWS Lambda, API Gateway, and other required services.

 ##### Serverless Offline
 A [customized version of Serverless Offline](https://github.com/kfinley/serverless-offline) that has dotnet core Lambda Function execution support is being used and is referenced as a git submodule.